RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/1-payment-networks.md

 ### Bitcoin

 A Bitcoin request requires an address based payment network.
-This payment network is sufficient for Bitcoin requests because generating a new address for every inbound BTC transfers is already part of the Bitcoin's good practices.
+This payment network is sufficient for Bitcoin requests because generating a new address for every inbound BTC transfers is already part of Bitcoin's good practices.

 ### Ether